AaronTraas/Notes/Recipes/Casciatelli.md

 ---
 created: 2024-03-28T10:22:06-06:00
-modified: 2024-03-28T15:06:21-06:00
+modified: 2024-03-28T15:27:39-06:00
 ---

 # Casciatelli

 My great aunt always made these for Easter.
 It's a typical Easter treat from Molise.
 It appears related to the Sicilian Cassatelle.
-The pastry should be tender but a bit chewy, almost pasta-like, and very yellow in color.
+The pastry should be tender but a bit chewy, almost pasta-like.
+The final pastries are very yellow in color, from the egg wash.
 The filling has strong orange and mild anise flavor.

 I think these are much, much better when fresh.
 After a day or so, they lose a lot.